 Winters can be particularly tough for people who drive on a daily basis.
 The settling of fog in on the front glass and the feet getting cold are enough to drive any driver crazy.
 Many points should be kept in mind in order to ensure that your car remains in the best possible condition for you to drive.
-So here are a few points for your winter drive.
+So here are a few points fore.

 Check Your Car Battery Frequently